 Utility Air Regulatory Group (UARG)

-The Utility Air Regulatory Group (UARG) is a little known but influential group that has fought EPA Clean Air Act rules.
-The group has described itself as “a not-for-profit association of individual generating companies and national trade associations that participates on behalf of its members collectively…”
+The Utility Air Regulatory Group (UARG) was a little known but influential group that fought EPA Clean Air Act rules.
+UARG disbanded amid Congressional oversight investigations in 2019.
+The group described itself as “a not-for-profit association of individual generating companies and national trade associations that participates on behalf of its members collectively…”

-The firm that represents UARG, Hunton Andrews Kurth (formerly Hunton & Williams) fails to divulge precisely which of the nation’s electric utilities it represents when it sues the EPA.
+The firm that represented UARG, Hunton Andrews Kurth (formerly Hunton & Williams) failed to divulge precisely which of the nation’s electric utilities it represented when it sued the EPA.

 They are the dark matter of the electric energy industry, and one shouldn’t really be able to take on the government’s efforts to curb climate change or mercury pollution and do it anonymously,” David Doniger, director of the Natural Resources Defense Council’s Climate and Clean Air Program, told S&P Global.
 “This is a way of having the law firm do their dirty work without taking any responsibility for it in public discourse.”